computercrunchnz/PicoOS/README.md

 Boards with the RP2040 processor and Micropython.

 # Setup
+1) Download and Install Thonny ```wget -O thonny-latest.sh https://thonny.org/installer-for-linux```
+2) Connect the Pico to your computer
-Type in the "setup" command in PicoOS.
+3) Clone this Repository ```git clone Type in the "setup" command in PicoOS.

 # Help
 Use the "help" command in PicoOS.